 Our fantasy of a hero is that he’s the good guy who is going to shut down the bad guy.
 That has got to change if we want to deal with the crisis we’re in.
 There is no bad guy.
 We are all to blame.
 New kinds of heroics need to be celebrated, like love, thoughtfulness, forgiveness, diplomacy, or we’re not going to get there.
 No one is coming to save us.” *

 America could do with less “me first” and more of the kind of love that meditation teacher Sharon Salzberg writes about.
-Also in an interview, when she was asked about her reason for publishing another book about love, she said:
+In an interview, when she was asked about her reason for publishing another book about love, she said:

 Diana, Wonder Woman, does connect to herself.
 As a young girl she is wonderful in her determination to follow the path she knows is hers.
 And she is clearly close to others in her world.
-She expands that to a very different “other” – the American man she rescues when his plane is downed.
+She expands that to a very different “other” – the American man she rescues when his plane is downed in her land.
 Then they fall in love.
-Together they fight the bad guys of World War I and love powers much of the action.
+Together they fight the bad guys of World War I, and love powers much of the action.
 But this film does not tell the true, whole story about love.
 It’s still a movie about good guys and bad guys and having to take sides.
 We will save ourselves and our planet when we grow beyond even that kind of heroism to understand that love is the universal creative – and healing – force.

 * From TIME Magazine, “12 Questions,” June 26, 2017